f3-factory/F3com-data/3.6/getting-started/main.md

 looks similar to this:-

 ```
-PHP 5.3.15 (cli) (built: Jul 20 2012 00:20:38)
+PHP 5.6.22-1 (cli)
-Copyright (c) 1997-2012 The PHP Group
+Copyright (c) 1997-2016 The PHP Group
-Zend Engine v2.3.0, Copyright (c) 1998-2012 Zend Technologies
+Zend Engine v2.6.0, Copyright (c) 1998-2016 Zend Technologies
+    with Zend OPcache v7.0.6-dev, Copyright (c) 1999-2016, by Zend Technologies
 ```

-Upgrade if necessary, [check additional system requirements](system-requirements) and come back here if you've made the jump to PHP 5.3 or a later release.
+Upgrade if necessary, [check additional system requirements](system-requirements) and come back here if you've made the jump to PHP 5.4 or a later release.
-If you need a PHP 5.3+ hosting service provider, try one of these services:
+If you need a PHP 5.4+ hosting service provider, try one of these services:

 * [A2 Hosting](http://www.a2hosting.com/2461-15-1-72.html)
 * [DreamHost](http://www.dreamhost.com/r.cgi?665472)